dany74q/keyvaultlib/README.md

 # keyvaultlib
-A KeyVault client wrapper that helps transition between using ADAL (Active Directory Authentication Libraries) and MSI (Managed Service Identity) as a token provider
+A KeyVault client wrapper that helps transition between using ADAL (Active Directory Authentication Libraries) and MSI (Managed Service Identity) as a token provider.
+Moreover, this library provides support for User-Assigned identities (MSI) and non-public (e.g. Government) Azure clouds.

 # What is KeyVault ?
 Key Vault is an Azure managed cloud service that allows you to securely store secrets in a variety of forms: